List of Shameless (British TV series) characters: Micky Maguire

 The early episodes of the sixth series show Micky attending college to study film.
 When he reveals to his parents that he wants to pursue further education, Paddy and Mimi (Tina Malone) ridicule him.
-Later on in the series, Mimi accepts the fact that Micky is going to college and supports her son in his educational endeavors.
+Later on in the series, Mimi accepts the fact that Micky is going to college and supports her son in his educational endeavours.
 Unfortunately, Micky struggles with the course and is distracted by an erotic story his professor accidentally slips in with his coursework.
 Micky decides that his true talents are in erotic writing and gives up his place in the class for his mother, Mimi, who loves film and has always wanted to go to college.

 In Series 7, Micky continues to build a friendship with Ian, with whom he shares a house.
 This series has proved that Micky has a sensitive side, as explained through his dialogue with Ian when Ian became involved with Maxine Donnelly (Joanna Higson).
-Micky tried to warn Ian that Maxine fancied him, not realizing that Ian felt the same way about Maxine.
+Micky tried to warn Ian that Maxine fancied him, not realising that Ian felt the same way about Maxine.
 Ian had sex with Micky to get Maxine off his mind, but this didn't help, and he and Maxine had sex, which Micky witnessed.
 Micky was devastated when Ian insisted, he cared for Maxine and wanted to be with her.
 Micky told Ian that he'd felt like a freak before he'd had Ian to look up to, and now Ian had taken that away.
 Relations between Micky and the new couple remained strained, but eventually Micky decided to stop letting the relationship bother him.
-He told Maxine that all he wanted was that when she finally realizes she cannot be happy with a gay man, that she let Ian down gently.
+He told Maxine that all he wanted was that when she finally realises she cannot be happy with a gay man, that she let Ian down gently.
 Mickey leaves the show during Series 9 after helping a young lady give birth to a baby.
 But after the lady passes away Micky decides to move away from Chatsworth to look after the baby.
 When saying goodbye to Mimi as he is on the verge of telling her he is gay she silences him and tells him to keep in contact.
 Mimi implies that she has guessed he is gay.